Elapoidea/hackcoming-2021/README.md

 ## Inspiration
 I think fractals are really cool.
-They're algorithms are often fairly simple as well.
+Thier algorithms are often fairly simple as well.
 Perfect for my first hackathon!

 ## What it does
 Uses chaos game / chaos theory to build fractal structures.
 When applied in the right way, and if you have a bit of creativity, it creates christmas trees.